 Our Collingwood team ready to send away our first lot of soft plastics to be recycled.

 As more holistic knowledge about hormonal health comes into the mainstream, the conversation moves beyond menstruation and mood swings to reveal the amazing hormonal dance that connects every system in our bodies.

 Balancing hormones is a fine art.
 I'm no expert, but there are a few things I do for hormonal health that don't have a downside.
 Looking after my liver by eating loads of green veges and detoxing herbs like dandelion and kawakawa is something I do daily.
 The young dandelion plants weeded out of the garden are delicious once your palette adjusts!

-Avoiding potentially endocrine-disrupting chemical perfumes is made easier by our Good Ingredients Promise, and this makes sense to me.
+Avoiding potentially endocrine-disrupting chemical perfumes is made easier by our Better Choices Promise, and this makes sense to me.
 Minimising plastics, by using glass or stainless steel instead, and making food from scratch wherever possible is also something I do for overall self-care and balance.
 This is obviously a win for the environment too!